 Every pet owner should take a first aid and cardiopulmonary resuscitation (CPR) course (which are offered by multiple animal healthcare organizations) to increase the chances of a positive outcome should an emergency arise.
-During the course, you will learn what the animal’s “normal” condition is in order to recognize problems when they occur.
+During the pet CPR course, you will learn what the animal’s normal condition is in order to recognize problems when they occur.
 It will also give you correct handling guidance while waiting for veterinary assistance.

 Address Urgent Situations

 What type of situations might need urgent attention?
-Respiratory issues should be addressed immediately, as well as bleeding, seizures, trauma, allergic reactions, “bloat,” and choking, to name a few.
-Keep in mind that you will have to restrain an animal that is in pain or discomfort, so make sure you know how to protect yourself.
+Respiratory issues should be addressed immediately as well as bleeding, seizures, trauma, allergic reactions, bloat and choking, to name a few.
+Keep in mind that you will have to restrain an animal that is in pain or discomfort so make sure you know how to protect yourself.
 Have a muzzle ready, even for the sweetest dog who’s in pain.
 Use blankets and leashes for safe handling.
 If you get bit, the focus will be on you instead of the pet.
 For cats, you also need to consider safe transport; you should always have a cat carrier handy.

-Have A Pet First Aid Kit
+Have a Pet First Aid Kit

-Having a first-aid kit for your pet is a great idea.
+Having a first aid kit for your pet is a great idea.
 It can be as simple as some sterile gauze, self-adhesive bandages and a leash that you can use as a muzzle.
 Other items to consider including are: a thermometer, icepacks if the temperature is too high, an antiseptic, safety gloves, tweezers and scissors.
-In addition, eye wash and antiseptic ointments are a must for any well-prepared kit, along with stabilizing materials.
-You can find ready-made first-aid kits for pets online and in most pet stores.
+In addition, eye wash and antiseptic ointments are a must for any well-prepared kit along with stabilizing materials.
+You can find ready-made first aid kits for pets online and in most pet stores.

 Remember that you might not fix the emergency situation, but your quick actions could influence the outcome.
 With education and preparedness, you are increasing the survival chances of your pets.

-Get Veterinary Help
+Seek Veterinary Help

 Even though you can properly assist your pet temporarily, you will need to seek veterinary help ASAP.
-During regular business hours, you can take your pet to the regular veterinarian; during after-hours, weekends and holidays, you will need to use an emergency facility.
+During regular business hours, you can take your pet to the regular veterinarian.
+During after hours, weekends and holidays, you will need to use an emergency facility.
 Make sure you know where an emergency hospital is located—have the name, address and directions listed with all your emergency information for easy access.
 You should also drive to that hospital to familiarize yourself with the route and parking.
 In stressful situations, even getting to the hospital can be a challenge.
 If possible and safe, call the hospital and let them know the nature of the emergency so they can prepare to assist your pet as soon as you arrive.
 Lastly, remember to bring your ID and a method of payment.